walker84837/netcat-win-rs/README.md

 # netcat-win-rs

-A Windows port of the GNU Netcat command, currently under heavy development.
-Please note that various aspects of the code are subject to change as development progresses.
+A Windows port of the GNU Netcat command is currently under heavy development.
+Just so you know, various aspects of the code are subject to change as development progresses.

 ## Installation

-Ensure you have the the Rust compiler, which is needed in order to compile this project.
-If you don't like to build from source, you can use the precompiled binaries.
+Ensure you have the Rust compiler needed to compile this project.
+If you dislike building from a source, you can use the precompiled binaries.

 ```bash
 cargo build --release